Here’s how it all started

 Research into Murphy’s symptoms led to a possible diagnosis of Dog Dementia, also known as Canine Cognitive Dysfunction (CCD) and Doggy Alzheimer’s Disease

-I joined a Facebook group for dog owners who have dogs with dementia and learned more about the disease and about several holistic supplements that were helping other senior dogs who were exhibiting similar behavior.
+I joined a Facebook group for dog owners who have dogs with dementia, and learned about the disease, and about several holistic supplements that were helping other senior dogs who were exhibiting similar behavior.

-He started eating on his own, and his symptoms reversed a little more each day, until no more incontinence, no more staring at the wall, and suddenly the steps were OK again and best of all – mom I’m so glad you’re home!
+Eventually Murphy started eating on his own, and his symptoms slowly reversed a little more each day, until no more incontinence, no more staring at the wall, and suddenly the steps were OK again and best of all – mom I’m so glad you’re home!
 Can I have a treat?

 Here’s how Murphy’s doing today

-It has now been 18 months since Murphy first showed symptoms of Dog Dementia and at this point he’s symptom-free.
-Murphy eats all his meals on his own and every evening I syringe-feed his supplements blended into a tablespoon of organic pumpkin (not the pie filling – just 100% organic pumpkin from the health food store).
+It’s been almost 2 years since Murphy first showed symptoms of Dog Dementia and today he remains symptom-free.
+Murphy eats all his meals on his own and every evening I syringe-feed him his holistic cocktail, blended into a tablespoon of organic pumpkin (not the pie filling, just 100% organic pumpkin from the health food store).
 Murphy’s holistic cocktail is a combination of supplements that reduce inflammation and increase blood flow to his brain and heart.
 This protocol keeps Murphy symptom-free and has greatly improved his quality of life.